AmazingAmpharos/OoT-Randomizer/README.md

 of Light, playing the Song of Time will create a glitchy cutscene and will not open the door (but you're safe to exit and re-enter and open it properly).
 -The condition to spawn the Ocarina of Time and learn that song is the three Spiritual Stones.
 The condition to learn a song from Sheik in the Temple of Time is possessing the Forest Medallion.
 The condition to learn a song from Sheik in Kakariko is possessing Forest, Fire, and Water Medallions.
--The running man in Hyrule Field only spawns if you have Zora Sapphire.
+-The running man in Hyrule Field only spawns if you have all three Spiritual Stones.
 -Skull Kid will only buy the Skull Mask if you have played Saria's Song for him.
 -The center of Death Mountain Crater as an adult can be reached from the summit as an adult by going around to the left with Hover Boots or by jumping down to the right and using a combination of the Longshot and Scarecrow's Song.
 This allows access to Sheik and the Fire Temple without a Bomb Bag.
--A sword must be equipped to play any minigame that requires the B button.
+-A sword must be equipped to play the fishing minigame.
 A Slingshot is not required for child target shooting, but the adult does need the Bow.
 -Other than those minigames, the child can do anything that would seem to require the sword with Deku Sticks.
 You can buy as many as you want in the Kokiri Forest shop.
 -In the randomizer, possessing the Bomb Bag is the requirement to get bomb drops, buy bombs or Bombchus, or play Bombchu Bowling.
 -Only the Hookshot, not the Longshot, is needed to do everything on the rooftops of Kakariko.
 -Adult Link can fully clear Dodongo's Cavern.
 He can even skip the first section by virtue of being tall.